The views expressed by the host on this program documented to be almost always right 98.5% of the time.

 The assault charge was dismissed.

-And he did express remorse than that.
+And he did express remorse from that.

-But but but look, he expressed remorse.
+But look, he expressed remorse.

-I mean, that's see, that's the in the in the military that get you diddly squat.
+I mean, that's, see, that's in the military.

-In an American courtroom, it could get you exonerated and acquitted, but in the military, forget that.
+In an American courtroom, it'd get you exonerated and acquitted.

 Smith expressed remorse for that action.

-That was foolish, that was stupid, that was juvenile.
+That was juvenile.

-There's nothing I could do to Take it back.
+There's nothing I could do to take it back.

 If I could, I would.

-So uh what is this?
+So, what is this?

 Eight could get eight and a half years.